-These regulations require traffic signal pole placement maintains a minimum clearance of 10 ft. from all electrical cables associated with voltages up to 50kV to ground.
+These regulations require that all conductive components of a traffic signal maintain a minimum clearance of 10 ft. from all electrical cables, including the neutral, associated with voltages up to 50kV to ground.
 Voltages higher than 50kV to ground shall provide clearances in accordance with the requirements of Table A of OSHA 1926.1408.